antran89/blog/_posts/notes/2015-04-13-tex-for-gmail.md

   teaser:
 ---

-Found an awesome browser extension called **Tex for Gmail**.
-Once you install this, you can read your email with compiled TeX math equations using MathJax.
+I found an awesome browser extension called **Tex for Gmail**.
+Once you install it, you can read your email with compiled TeX math equations using MathJax.
-One you go to the gmail (not inbox), you can see the added **Tex for Gmail** options on the left as usual gmail categories.
-This app is available on chrome, firefox, safari and opera.
+If you go to the gmail (inbox is not supported yet), you can see the added **Tex for Gmail** options on the left that looks just like the other usual gmail categories.
+This application is available on chrome, firefox, safari and opera.

-That is not the end, when you are composing an email, **Tex for Gmail** will convert the math equations (including inline) into images embedded on the email!
+That is not the end of the story.
+When you are composing an email, **Tex for Gmail** will convert math equations (including inline equations) into images embedded in the email!

-Last, you can convert the math images back to LaTeX equations by selecting and doubl-clicking the images.
+Last, you can convert the math images back to LaTeX equations by selecting and double-clicking the images.

 URL: <http://alexeev.org/gmailtex.html>